-Overview
+Overview [H3]

-A company, which has duly accepted the General Terms and Conditions (GTC) which governs Reliable Power Auction must complete submissions for Enron RP.
+Submissions for Reliable Power Auction must be completed by a company that has duly accepted the General Terms and Conditions (GTC) which governs Reliable Power Auctions (click here: Contract).

-Note that only Master Users or authorised Subusers can accept the GTC.
+Note that only Master Users or authorised Subusers can accept the GTC (Click here for further information)

-Subusers who have been granted the appropriate level of authority by their Master Users can submit bids to buy coverage via Enron RP Auctions.
+Subusers who have been granted the appropriate level of authority by their Master Users can submit bids to buy coverage via Enron Reliable Power Auctions.

 Submissions can be drafted any time after the auction opens, up to the submission deadline.
 Any submissions on the system as of the deadline will be treated as valid bids or offers and are eligible for acceptance by Enron.

-Enron will respond with bid acceptance/rejection within 4 hours of the bid deadline.
+Enron will respond with bid acceptance/rejection within 24 hours of the bid deadline.
+[Does this timeframe apply to RP?]

-What Your Submission Means
+What Your Submission Means [H3]

 Each of your submissions represents a unique obligation on your behalf to pay the specified price for each individual deal, if the bid is accepted in the auction.
-The specified price shall expressed as dollar for an option premium for 50MW of notional capacity.
+The specified Price shall be expressed as dollar for an option premium for 50MW of notional capacity.

-Steps for Completing a Bid / Offer
+Steps for Completing a Bid / Offer [H2]

-1. Obtain transaction status for Enron RP Auctions
+1. Obtain transaction status for Enron Reliable Power Auctions

-If your Master User has already granted you access to Enron RP Auction, then you will have already completed this step.
+If your Master User has already granted you access to Enron Reliable Power Auction, then you will have already completed this step.
 If this is not the case, then one of the following will apply:

-A. If your company has a Master User Account, ask your Master User to grant you access to Enron RP Auction from the Administration section of EnronOnline.
+A. If your company has a Master User Account, ask your Master User to grant you access to Enron Reliable Power Auction from the Administration section of EnronOnline.

 OR